nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 <Terminal target="vault.container.shipyard.run" shell="/bin/sh" workdir="/" user="root" />

-Optionally we can create a custom alphabet, the custom alphabet allows us to define the characters which will be used in the output of the cyphertext.
+### Alphabets

+Creating custom alphabets is an optional step for a transform, Vault has a number of built in alphabets covering common usecases however you wish your cypher text to be composed of a specific set of unicode characters.
+To define a custom alphabet you use the following command, this command creates a custom alphabet called `numerics`  using the characters `0-9`.

 ```shell
 vault write transform/alphabet/numerics \